 Cold cream is a renowned French skincare staple.
 You'll find the moisturizing, multi-purpose makeup remover and hydrator lining the shelves of every French pharmacy you walk into, so that's how you know it's legit.
 And, well, seeing that Parisian ladies have some of the glowiest, clearest complexions in the game, naturally, we wanted to know more about the famed product.

 After digging deeper, we realized cold cream actually couldn't be easier to make, so why not try to DIY it in the comfort of your own kitchen?
 All you need are a few classic ingredients you can find at your local grocery store or on Amazon.
 With that said, keep scrolling for a deep dive on cold cream and a crash course on how to make it yourself.

 What is Cold Cream?

-Cold cream is a creamy, multi-use moisturizing product that can be used to remove makeup or nourish dehydrated skin.
+Cold cream is a creamy, multi-use moisturizing product meant to be used to remove makeup or nourish dehydrated skin.
 It's known for being particularly great for dry skin types, because it's so emollient, and works amazingly in its capacity as a makeup remover for sensitive complexions, too.
-What's more: It's beyond easy to use, it won't irritate your eyes, and you don't even have to wash it off.
+What's more: It's beyond easy to use, it shouldn't irritate your eyes, and you don't even have to wash it off.
 Just simply massage it in and wipe off any excess.
 No water necessary.
 Of course, all of this hinges on which specific cold cream product or recipe you're using.

 Now, you're likely wondering what cold cream is actually made up of.
 Turns out, the time-tested cream is essentially an emulsion that includes high concentrations of mineral oil and waxes (like beeswax) in water.